Hidden Fees in Dubai Car Rental

 Traffic Fines / Fine-Handling Fees

 If you get a traffic fine during your rental, the company usually passes the cost on to you.
-On top of the fine itself, many rental companies add an administrative fee for processing the payment.
+In addition to the fine itself, many rental companies add an administrative fee for processing the payment.

 VAT / Sales Tax

 Most car rentals in Dubai charge VAT (currently 5%) in addition to the base rental price.
-This tax may not always be included in the initial quote, so the final amount you pay can be higher than expected.
+This tax may not always be included in the initial quote, so the final amount you pay can be higher than expected when you rent SUV in Dubai.

 Airport Pickup / Drop-off Surcharges